ebt15/Udacity-Project-Navigation-DRLND/README.md

 Dueling networks utilize two streams: one that estimates the state value function `V(s)`, and another that estimates the advantage for each action `A(s,a)`.
 These two values are then combined to obtain the desired Q-values.

+# Project Starter Code
+The project starter code can be found below, in case you want to run this project yourself.

+Also, the original Udacity repo for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).

 ## Getting Started